wso2-extensions/esb-connector-salesforcebulk/docs/jobs.md

 ```

 **Properties**
-* jobId: The ID of the job.
+* jobId: The ID of the job to retrieve details.

 **Sample request**